-• Big change occurs in phenotype: Some really important phenotypic changes, like DDT resistance in insects, are sometimes caused by single mutations.
-A single mutation can also have strong negative effects for the organism.
-Mutations that cause the death of an organism are called lethals-and it doesn't get more negative than that.
+Big change occurs in phenotype: Some really important phenotypic changes, like DDT resistance in insects, are sometimes caused by single mutations.
+A single mutation can also have strong negative effects on the organism.
+Mutations that cause the death of an organism are called "lethals"-and it doesn't get more negative than that.

-An interactive or media element has been excluded from this version of the text.
+An interactive H5P element has been excluded from this version of the text.
 You can view it online here: